TimurGolovinov/TimurGolovinov/README.md

 ## 🚀 What I Do
 - **AI/LLM Engineering:** Generative AI, RAG pipelines, multi-agent systems
+- **Full Stack Software Development:** Specialise in Web Application
 - **Enterprise SaaS:** Scalable architectures, performance optimization, high-impact features
 - **Product Leadership:** From concept to ARR-driving features used by 20% of the Fortune 500